angeria/bitsek/README.md

 ![after-mine](https://i.imgur.com/IXYIqs5.png)

-The video below shows a typical use case.
+Take a look at the video below to see all the functionality in action.

 [![asciicast](https://asciinema.org/a/sYSh7OOmaof5QOq3Hy62CUE9I.png)](https://asciinema.org/a/sYSh7OOmaof5QOq3Hy62CUE9I)